ballerina-platform/ballerina-lang/stdlib/messaging/nats/src/main/ballerina/nats/Module.md

 #### Streaming Server

-Once connected to streaming server, publishing message is accomplished using following method.
+Once connected to a streaming server, publishing messages is accomplished using the following method.
 ```ballerina
 nats:StreamingProducer producer = new(connection);
 var result = producer->publish(subject, "hello world");